Late Summer in New Orleans

 The Dirty Linen Night, as you may have guessed, takes after another annual art event, the White Linen Night.
 It follows the White Linen Night exactly one week after, on the second Saturday in August.
 Although the Dirty Linen Night riffs off the White Linen Night, it’s not meant to compete with the Warehouse District event but was conceived to promote the many galleries and shops of Royal Street.
 It is similar in format, though looser in structure and spanning more territory.

 The multi-block party takes over the 200-1000 blocks of Royal Street and some cross streets and adjoining areas in the French Quarter, including Jackson Square and Dutch Alley.
-Dozens of galleries participate year, plus a number of shops and restaurants.
+Dozens of galleries participate each year, plus a number of shops and restaurants.
 The food and drinks served, like dirty rice and dirty martinis, cheekily run with the theme.
-The outdoor event is free; the VIP after-party at the Old U.S. Mint is $50.
+The outdoor event is free; the VIP after-party at the New Orleans Jazz Museum at the Old U.S. Mint is $50.

 The 11th Annual New Orleans Burlesque Festival, September 12-15